shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/tutorial.md

 * Load (reference) the maya session publish from the Shot's layout step

-**NOTE: You'll notice that the camera was included in the layout session publish file.
+{% include info title="Note" content="You'll notice that the camera was included in the layout session publish file.
 In a robust pipeline, the camera might be explicitly hidden or excluded from the session publish in order to allow the separate camera publish file to be the one true camera definition.
-Go ahead and delete or hide the camera included by the reference.**
+Go ahead and delete or hide the camera included by the reference." %}

 ### Custom camera Loader action